decert-me/rareskills-solana-course/src/en/chapter_10.md

 In Solidity, we think a lot about function visibility because it’s very critical.
 Here’s how to think about it in Rust:

 - **Public / External Functions**: These are functions accessible both within and outside the program.
 In Solana, all functions declared are, by default, public.
-Everything in the #[program] block must be declared pub.
+Everything in the `#[program]` block must be declared `pub`.
 - **Internal Functions**: These are functions accessible within the program itself and programs that inherit it.
 Functions inside a nested pub mod block are not included in the built program, but still, they can be accessed within or outside the parent module.
 - **Private Functions**: These are functions that are not publicly accessible and cannot be invoked from outside their module.
-Achieving private visibility in Rust/Solana involves defining a function within a specific module with the pub(in crate::<module>) keyword, which makes the function visible within just the module it was defined in.
+Achieving private visibility in Rust/Solana involves defining a function within a specific module with the `pub`(in crate::<module>) keyword, which makes the function visible within just the module it was defined in.

 Solidity achieves contract inheritance through classes, a feature that Rust, the language used in Solana, does not have.
 Nevertheless, you can still organize your code using Rust modules.